 The primary variable of interest is the enforced minimum wage in the relevant state, where the minimum wage variable is calculated as the higher of the state minimum wage (if one exists) and the federal minimum wage.
 Information on state minimum wages was collected from the material on state labor-law changes presented annually in the January edition of the Monthly Labor Review, along with previously published information on state minimum wages at the start of our sample period (see Addison and Blackburn, 1999).
 In the first quarter of 1990, there were fifteen states with minimum-wage levels above the federal mandate of \$3.35.
 Over the next 63 quarters there were 75 increases in state-level minimum wages in which the resulting minimum wage was above the federal standard.
-As well, there were four separate federal minimum wage increases over this period.
+Further, there were four separate federal minimum wage increases over this period.

 As we will discuss in detail in the followings section of the paper, we wish to supplement data on employment and earnings from the QCEW with additional measures that might reflect supply-and-demand factors in low-wage labor markets in a particular county.
 Specifically, the inclusion of additional controls is needed to capture the effects of other factors that may influence employment or earnings and vary across the sample through time.
 In attempting to measure county-specific, time-varying supply and demand factors that might influence employment and earnings, we collected data on total county employment and average weekly earnings for all industries combined from the QCEW.
-Data were also gathered on other measures that may be relevant to outcome indicators in low-wage labor markets; specifically, county-level population estimates (from the U.S. Census Bureau's Population Estimates Program), county-level unemployment rates (from the Local Area Unemployment Survey), and state-level school enrollment (from the Current Population Survey).